frotylling58/it.unicam.cs.pa.dotsandboxes/README.md

 ## The Repository

-This repository ("`Code - OSS`") is where we  develop the Dots and Boxes Game product.
+This repository ("`Code - OSS`") is where we  develop the Dots and Boxes Game.
 We work on code and issues here, to let the project works well.
 The source code here is available for free and unencumbered software released into the public domain.(https://github.com/frotylling58/it.unicam.cs.pa.dotsandboxes/blob/master/LICENSE).

 ## Dots And Boxes